mindspore-ai/mindspore_test/docs/api/api_python_en/mindspore.parallel.rst

 mindspore.parallel
 =============================

-mindspore.parallel provides a comprehensive set of automatic parallel interfaces, including basic parallel configuration units, model serialization, parallel partitioning strategy interfaces, and more.
+mindspore.parallel provides a large number of interfaces for automatic parallelization, including parallel base configuration, model loading and transformation, and functional parallel slicing.

 The module import method is as follows: